modernweb-dev/web/docs/learn/test-runner/watch-and-debug/index.md

 ## Finish implementation

-Weather you used logs or debugger at some point tests will start to turn green 💪
+Whether you used logs or debugger at some point tests will start to turn green 💪

 We fixed the `sum` function like this